githuis/BolTDL/README.md

 # BolTDL
 Bolhuis' ToDo Lists: A tiny organization program with vim-like keybinds.
+Tested working on Windows 10 and Archlinux (x64).

 #Build
 There are two ways to build.
 The first way is to open the solution with Visual Studio or something alike and build in release mode from there.